Kodular/Documentation/docs/components/connectivity/activity-starter.md

 |:----:|
 |text|

-Returns the extra value that will be passed to the activity.
+Returns the extra value that will be passed to the activity
 DEPRECATED: New code should use Extras property instead.

 ### Result Name